MarkBind/markbind/docs/devGuide/development/migratingNodeJs.md

 5. Check deployment to Netlify/other platforms
     - Deployment to Netlify
         - Follow steps in [Deploying to Netlify]({{baseUrl}}/userGuide/deployingTheSite.html#deploying-to-netlify) but change the `NODE_VERSION` value accordingly.
 Check there are no issues with deployment and deployed site is as expected.
-        - Markbind has two repos [init-minimal-netlify](https://github.com/MarkBind/init-minimal-netlify) and [init-typical-netlify](https://github.com/MarkBind/init-typical-netlify) which allows deployment to Netlify by using a config file.
+        - MarkBind has two repos [init-minimal-netlify](https://github.com/MarkBind/init-minimal-netlify) and [init-typical-netlify](https://github.com/MarkBind/init-typical-netlify) which allows deployment to Netlify by using a config file.
 Update the config file `netlify.toml` with the correct Node.js version and check that deployment using button in `README` works as expected.
           <box type="info" seamless header="If a different npm version is needed">

           To specify the npm version add an environment variable `NPM_VERSION` with the correct version number. </box>